And people are rightfully cheering. They also announced their API platform today.

 Photogrammetry and Mesh Extraction:

-demonstrated concerns over the level of precision attainable without lidar.
+@n278jmand@individualkexdiscussed the use of photogrammetry for 3D modeling, especially concerning interior design applications for non-local or budget-conscious clients.@n278jmdemonstrated concerns over the level of precision attainable without lidar.
 They later shared a link to a project named Sugar focusing on precise and fast mesh extraction from 3D Gaussian Splatting. -

 Machine Learning/Deep Learning in Computer Vision:

-asked if anyone was using machine/deep learning in computer vision, sparking potential further discussion in the channel.
+@guactheguacasked if anyone was using machine/deep learning in computer vision, sparking potential further discussion in the channel.

 â· #NLP (34 messagesđ„):